 Update: You can no longer get the water taxi directly from Nelson up to Totaranui.
 Instead, you will need to take the shuttle bus to Kaiterikeri and pick up the water taxi from there.
 You can check out the details here.

 Like many of the more remote parts of New Zealand, you won’t find any cellphone reception on the Abel Tasman track.
 In the 21st century, this often comes as an uneasy surprise to a lot of people.
 But try to see it as a chance to really disconnect from modern life and get into nature; it can be quite a wake-up call to realise how much these devices rule our lives!
 Who knows?
 It could be the start of some well-needed adjustments.

 In any case, it really pays to be prepared.
 Be sure to pack some decent wet weather gear, food and plenty of water, because you just never know!
 As a small island nation, weather can change very quickly in New Zealand, especially in the coastal regions like Abel Tasman where rain fronts can blow in at a moments notice.

-No cellphone reception here folks and it pays to pack wetweather gear, food and plenty of water, cos you just never know.
-It’s not all downhill either.
-Some may find this track a little more challenging depending on how far you want to go.
-But it’s here you’ll get to see the Park and the spectacular coast.
-The bush is lush with growth from the previous night’s rainfall and we’re breathing pure oxygen.
-Much of the walk gives beautiful views of the coastline where the whiteness of the sandy beach contrasts spectacularly with the green of the sea.
+The Abel Tasman track isn’t all downhill either.
+Some may find this track a little more challenging, depending on how far you want to go.
+It’s technically classified as an ‘intermediate’ track, but for the most part it’s fairly easygoing.
+It’s here that you’ll get to see the Park in all its glory.
+The bush is lush with growth from the previous night’s rainfall, and we’re breathing in pure oxygen.
+Much of the walk gives beautiful views of the coastline, where the whiteness of the sandy beach contrasts spectacularly with the green of the sea.